Best Time To Visit Lower Antelope Canyon (+ Essential Tips For Your Visit)

 This itinerary is good for those who are staying an extra night in Page, AZ, and can take more time between seeing both landmarks.

-- At sunset, the sun will be right in front of you, so definitely bring sunglasses if visiting at this time.
-If you’re here for the photos, visiting at sunset will allow you to capture the sunburst/sun flare phenomenon right before the sun dips over the horizon.
+• Sunset: Horseshoe Bend – If you’re here for the photos, visiting at sunset will allow you to capture the sunburst/sun flare phenomenon right before the sun dips over the horizon.

 After your activities, be sure to fuel up!
 Some of my favorite restaurants in Page, Arizona include: